joaofcmota/siplab/README.md

-# Source files for the SIPLab website at Heriot-Watt
+# Source files for the SIPLab website

 It uses: